Waldorfio/weather-app/README.md

 # Project: Live Weather Application
 ### [Live Link 👈](https://waldorfio.github.io/weather-app/)
-A live weather application, built off the OpenWeather API.
+A live weather application, built off of the OpenWeather API.
 Application built using vanilla JavaScript ES6, CSS3, and HTML5.

 ### Goal
 - To practice working with external API's and servers.